 If he was born of both a human Father and mother there could have been no authentic claim to be deity.
 On the other hand if he had come with no relation to human parentage then he could not claim to be an authentic human.
 The perfect solution worked out from before the foundation of the world and prophesied in Gen.3:15 the seed of the woman fulfilling Isa.7:14 a virgin conception..

 Isa.
 9:6 tells us a child would be born, this refers to his birth and humanity.
 It also says a son will be given this refers to his nature as deity since he already was the Son in his pre-existence.
 He is sent from heaven as the son, The means of the incarnation involved the Holy Spirit.
-When Mary asked how can this be since she was a virgin and had no sexual relations with a man for this to be possible.
+When Mary asked how can this be since she was a virgin, having no sexual relations with a man for this to be possible?
 Gabriel's reply was the Holy Spirit will overshadow her, it will be a miraculous conception unlike any other, not a miraculous birth.

 Jesus did not exchange his deity for humanity but he took on an additional form of nature, one of humanity.
 So it wasn't as much a subtraction as it was an addition.
 He came as a servant submitting himself to the Fathers will which he fulfilled perfectly.
 Not acting independently with the use of his intrinsic power, but relinquished his control, taking on a subservient role as both a man and as God.
 So he had a change of state from the position of God ruling to a position of servant.
 He took on the very existence in which what was exclusive to human beings, this now became his own experience.

 This is the reason he became a human to give his body as a sacrifice to God, since God is Spirit he cannot die.
 He became human to save sinful humanity.
-Since the OT sacrifices of animals was only temporary it only covered sin.
+Since the Old Testament sacrifices of animal’s was only temporary it only covered sin.
 It is not a human atoning for all the sins of mankind past, present and future.
 If he was only a man it could only have finite value.
 He would not be able to save today.
 His death would only be applied to those living at his time.
-The Bible states he died for all our sins past, present and future this can only be possible unless he is eternal.
-So unlike the O.T. sacrifices it which could never take away sins, it only had to be done once.
-As God the Son his death had infinite value and his priesthood is an eternal one because the one who died was an eternal being.
+The Bible states He died for all our sins past, present and future this can only be possible unless he is eternal.
+So unlike the Old Testament sacrifices it which could never take away sins, it only had to be done once.
+As God the Son's death had infinite value and His priesthood is an eternal one because the one who died was an eternal being.